Use Case

 Detecting Ground Faults

 Distance-to-fault calculations in Advanced Distribution Management Systems (ADMS) are more accurate when line sensors combine fault magnitudes with fault type identification.
-Fault type identification is important because line-to-line faults will have different fault magnitudes than line-to-line-to-ground faults in the same location.
-If the ADMS incorrectly assumes inclusion of the ground in a fault the calculated fault location could be significantly off compared to a line-to-line fault.
+Fault type identification is important because phase-to-phase faults will have different fault magnitudes than phase-to-phase-to-ground faults in the same location.
+If the ADMS incorrectly assumes inclusion of the ground in a fault the calculated fault location could be significantly off compared to a phase-to-phase fault.
 This will lead to extended fault restoration times as field crews search for the actual fault location.

 Sentient Energy Line Sensors